geometric3d/assignment3/README.md

 ## Q2: RANSAC with 7-point and 8-point algorithm (20 points)

-In some real world applications, manually determining correspondences is infeasible and often there will be noisy coorespondences.
+In some real world applications, manually determining correspondences is infeasible and often there will be noisy correspondences.
 Fortunately, the RANSAC method can be applied to the problem of fundamental matrix estimation.

 **Data**

 In this question, you will use the image sets released in `q1a` and `q1b` and calculate the `F` matrix using both 7-point and 8-point algorithm with RANSAC.
-The given correspondences `$object_corresp_raw.npz` consists potential inlier matches.
-Within each `.npz` file, the fields `pts1` and `pts2` are `N × 2` matrices corresponding to the `(x, y)` coordinates of the N points in the first and second image repectively.
+The given correspondences `corresp_noisy.npz` consists potential inlier matches.
+Within each `.npz` file, the fields `pts1` and `pts2` are `N × 2` matrices corresponding to the `(x, y)` coordinates of the N points in the first and second image respectively.

 **Hint**
-- There are around 50-60% of inliers in the provided data.
+- There are around 40-70% of inliers in the provided data.
 - Pick the number of iterations and tolerance of error carefully to get reasonable `F`.